the-broz/NoMoreLinksPolicies/TERMS_OF_SERVICE.md

 # TERMS OF SERVICE
+**The short of it: Use NoMoreLinks in a responsible way, don't infringe on others rights, NoMoreLinks and its developer do not claim any libility that comes from users' use of the service.
+Think of NoMoreLinks like a fancy proxy**

 Below are the terms that govern your use of our services.

 - "Application": The services provided by "NoMoreLinks."